Class of '96

-Class of '96 is an American drama series that aired on Fox from January to May 1993.
-The series was created by John Romano and filmed mostly at the University of Toronto.
+Class of '96 is an American drama television series that aired on Fox from January to May 1993.
+The series was created by John Romano and was filmed mostly at the University of Toronto.

 Synopsis

-The series focused on seven students at Havenhurst College in New England.
-Although the seven come from different backgrounds, circumstance led them to become friends.
-The series dealt with the differences, both in personality and social status, of the group of friends, the challenges they faced in their first year of college, and social issues such as racism and sexism.
+The series focuses on seven students at Havenhurst College in New England.
+Although the seven come from different backgrounds, circumstance leads them to become friends.
+The series deals with the differences, both in personality and social status, of the group of friends, the challenges they face in their first year of college, and social issues such as racism and sexism.